 Manuscripts should be typewritten neatly, double spaced, on one side of ordinary A4 or similar size paper.
-Submit the original and 2 clear copies for review.
-The first page should contain the title, authors names, the abstract and the authors' addresses.
-Leave 2.5 to 3 cm margins for editorial comment.
-Do not underline or italicize any titles or words except scientific names of species.
-Each table should be typed on a separate sheet, with a title at the top.
-The final corrected manuscript should be submitted on a diskette (Pagemaker for Macintosh, Microsoft Word for Windows accepted), along with one hard copy.
+Leave only one space after commas or periods.
+Do not justify right margin.
+Submit 3 clear copies for review.
+The first page should contain the title, authors' names, the abstract, and the authors' addresses.
+Several key words should be given at the end of the abstract.
+Leave 3 cm margins for editorial comment.
+Do not underline or italicise any words or headings accept for scientific names of species.
+Each table should be typed on a separate page, with an explanatory heading at the top.
+The final corrected manuscript should be submitted on a diskette (Microsoft Word for Windows preferred), along with a final paper copy.
+Manuscripts should be submitted to: Honorary Editor-NHB, The Siam Society, 131 Soi Asoke, Sukhumvit 21, Bangkok 10110 Thailand.